Joseph Stickels

 Joseph Stickels (15 November 1843 - 6 December 1876) was a sergeant in the United States Army who was awarded the Medal of Honor for gallantry in the American Civil War.
-He was awarded the medal on 9 April 1865 for actions performed during the Battle of Fort Blakely in Alabama between 2 and 9 April 1865.
+He was awarded the medal on 9 April 1865 for actions performed during the Battle of Fort Blakeley in Alabama between 2 and 9 April 1865.

 Personal life

 Stickels was born on 15 November 1843 in Butler County, Ohio.
 He married Theresa Jane Meredith Townsend in 1867.
 He died on 6 December 1873 in Quincy, Illinois of tuberculosis and was buried in Monroe Cemetery in Monroe, Iowa.

 Military service

-On 9 April 1865, Stickels captured an unspecified flag during the Battle of Fort Blakely.
+On 9 April 1865, Stickels captured an unspecified flag during the Battle of Fort Blakeley.

 Stickels' Medal of Honor citation reads:

 Stickels' medal is attributed to Ohio.